RRDito/rrdito.github.io/README.md

 Play at https://rrdito.itch.io/whole-world-check

 2D Strategy game made with Unity 2D.
-A Chesslike game that pits 2 armies against each other, with pieces based on regular chess pieces but with different movements and unique rules.
+A Chesslike game that pits two armies against each other, with pieces based on regular chess pieces but with different movements and unique rules.

 # Complex Systems Simulation